Members

 aleksandra.popowich@metmuseum.org

-Dr. Aleksandra Popowich is a research associate at the Metropolitan Museum of Art in New York in the Department of Scientific Research.
-She studies the many uses of proteins, lipids, and gums in works of art using mass spectrometry.
+Dr. Aleksandra Popowich is a conservation scientist at the Philadelphia Museum of Art.
+She joined ARCHE while a research associate at the Metropolitan Museum of Art in New York in the Department of Scientific Research from 2020 – 2023.
+While she uses both mass spectrometry and spectroscopy techniques to characterize cultural heritage, her specialization is studying the artistic uses of proteins and lipids by mass spectrometry.
 Previously, she was a postdoctoral fellow at the Smithsonian’s Museum Conservation Institute focusing on the characterization of decorative metal threads and the development of gilding technology, from Medieval to contemporary.
 She holds a PhD in chemistry from the University of Alberta, where she studied the interactions of carcinogenic arsenic compounds with proteins using mass spectrometry and immunoassays, and a BSc in chemistry from the University of British Columbia.
 Aleks has also assisted the Conservation Departments of the Royal Alberta Museum (Edmonton, Canada) and the Glenbow (Calgary, Canada).

 Daniel Vallejo